5491123286958

 Kinesio Tex was applied from distal to proximal attachments of the erector spinae from L5 to T2 spinal level using 2-inch tape on both sides of the trunk to facilitate a functional upright position of the trunk while sitting in the wheelchair.
 A mechanical correction technique (tape is applied with downward pressure and pulling the elasticity out of portions of the tape as it is applied), was applied to the right protracted shoulder to assist with positioning the shoulder in neutral alignment.
 Tape was also applied to his right hand from the palm through his web space to provide palmar stability, support the arch, and to facilitate prehension.
 His thumb was taped to assist with thumb extension (Figure 2).
 During the initial session, the Melbourne Assessment was repeated immediately after the tape application, with a raw score of 61 (50%).
 Three days after wearing the Kinesio Tex, a third Melbourne Assessment was completed, resulting in a raw score of 61 out of 122 (50%).
 His inpatient program consisted of a daily self-care regimen, mat activities to improve trunk control and arm placement, and tabletop activities to improve fine motor skills.

 Means and standard deviations for the Melbourne Assessment before taping, immediately after taping, and 3 days of wearing the tape are presented in Table 3.
 Analysis of variance was used to compare the Melbourne Assessment scores across the 3 time periods.
-Overall, the Melbourne Scores improved over time, F(2, 14) = 17.7, < .001.
-Further, the improvement from pre- to posttaping was statistically significant, F(1, 14) = 18.9, < .02.
+Overall, the Melbourne Scores improved over time, F(2, 14) = 17.7, p < .001.
+Further, the improvement from pre- to posttaping was statistically significant, F(1, 14) = 18.9, p < .02.

 The primary finding in this study was that the functional status of the upper limb as measured by the Melbourne Assessment improved following the application of Kinesio Tex.
 The Melbourne Assessment evaluates the ability of unilateral arm and hand function and provides detailed information regarding the child’s ability and disability.
 Through measuring change, it appeared to be adequately sensitive to document the acute change associated with wearing the tape.
 The items in the Melbourne Assessment were aplicable to the population for whom it was developed, but it also appears to be an applicable measurement tool in children with muscle weakness from an orthopedic condition or SCI.
 Thus, the Melbourne Assessment may have a wider application than to the population with neurological impairment, a hypothesis that will require empirical testing.
 Potentially it could be used with children with muscle weakness and joint involvement or inflammation regardless of the medical diagnosis.